skhacker105/firstbook/README.md

 ### Description

-Book Store is a simple single page application (SPA) that lets you buy, rate and leave your comment for all the books that are available in the store.
-You can also see all of your purchased books history or create your own favorite books list.
+First Book is a simple single page application (SPA) that lets you maintain your daily client management.
+It helps you keep track of potential clients, your product rates and items for your current clients.
+It also maintains your transactional data if added any

 ### Tech

-Book Store uses a number of open source projects to work:
+First Book uses a number of open source projects to work:
 * [MongoDB](https://www.mongodb.com) - Free and open-source cross-platform document-oriented database
 * [Mongoose](http://mongoosejs.com/index.html) - Elegant MongoDB object modeling for NodeJS
 * [NodeJS](https://nodejs.org/en/) - Evented I/O for the backend